MUST-Deep-Learning/KnowIt/tutorials/ETT_basics_tutorial/ETT_tut.md

 See ``helpers.viz.plot_set_predictions`` for the code to generate this visualization.

 Each point on the horizontal axis represents a prediction point (ordered by time step).
-Each point on the vertical axis shows the OT value (rescaled to its native range) as represented by the ground truth (red), and predicted by the model (blue), at the current prediction point.
+Each point on the vertical axis shows the OT value as represented by the ground truth (red), and predicted by the model (blue), at the current prediction point.

 Notice that if we look at the overall predictions (top visualization) it appears that the model,